Here, you can see a diagram showing the methodology used to transfer most of the videos :

 Why choosing the DV codec ?

-At the beginning, uncompressed or lossless codecs like Huffyuv or Lorarith were considered.
+At the beginning, uncompressed or lossless codecs like Huffyuv or Lagarith were considered.
 But those (can) require a huge amount of space (hundreds of gigs for one single tape) and since pretty much all of the collection is constituted (for now) of VHS aka the very bottom in term of quality, also the lowest step on the “preservation scale” and recompressed no matter what once uploaded online, not sure that this pain was really necessary.
-Also, most of the lossless codecs are very specific to Windows and were made for running on old generation PCs.
+Also, some of the lossless codecs can be bound to a specific Operating System and were made for running on old generation PCs.
 Nothing is really made to last forever but I wanted a more “future-proof” and universal solution to start with.
 Digital Video (DV) appeared to be that choice.
 The conversion (Canopus ADVC-700) is easy to do, plug n’ play, do not depend of any platform, operating system or software, is rock solid with no dropped frames and the final files are not too big to be securely stored for a decent cost.
 However, I plan more tests with different captures devices (external usb, internal SDI card) and converters (Aja io) because the question will come back again if we can get our hands on “high-end” copies (dream mode ON), for which the preservation value will be way higher, so to be continued…

 And the next step ?